najbrian/browser-based-game-blackjack/README.md

 - Future Enhancement 1: create an insurance option when dealer has a face-up Ace
 - Future Enhancement 2: create a customized table for Brian's Blackjack table
-- Future Enhancement 3: allow multiple players to play at the same table
+- Future Enhancement 3: allow player to split pairs at the beginning of the round